-"UCITS Directive" EC Council Directive 2009/65/EC of 13 July, 2009 as amended and as may be further amended, consolidated or substituted from time to time.

-"UK" means the United Kingdom of Great Britain and Northern Ireland.
+- "UCITS Directive" EC Council Directive 2009/65/EC of 13 July 2009 as amended and as may be further amended, consolidated or substituted from time to time. - "UK" means the United Kingdom of Great Britain and Northern Ireland.

-"Umbrella Cash Account" currence all Fun- investo held un and (ii) redeem relevan a singular cash account designated in a particular cy opened in the name of the Company on behalf of ds into which (i) subscription monies received from rs who have subscribed for Shares are deposited and till Shares are issued as of the relevant Dealing Day;) redemption monies due to investors who have ned Shares are deposited and held until paid to the it investors; and (iii) dividend payments owing to olders are deposited and held until paid to such olders.
-"Unhedged Share Class" A Class of Shares where Shares may be subscribed for, dividends are calculated and paid and repurchase proceeds are paid in a currency other than the Base Currency of the relevant Fund on the basis of a currency conversion at the prevailing spot currency exchange rate of the Base Currency of the Fund for the currency of the relevant Class.
-"United States" or "US" and the the United States of America (including the States e District of Colombia) its territories, possessions and er areas subject to its jurisdiction.
-"US Dollar", "USD" or "US\$" United States Dollars, the lawful currency for the time of the United States of America.
-"US Person" means a person described in one or more of the following: (a) with respect to any person, any individual or entity that would be a US Person under Regulation S of the 1933 Act; (b) with respect to individuals, any US citizen or " resident alien " within the meaning of US income tax laws as in effect from time to time; or (c) with respect to persons other than individuals: a corporation or partnership created or organised in the United States or under the laws of the United States or any state;
+"Umbrella Cash Account" currer all Fu invest held u and (redee releva Share s a singular cash account designated in a particular ney opened in the name of the Company on behalf of nds into which (i) subscription monies received from cors who have subscribed for Shares are deposited and antil Shares are issued as of the relevant Dealing Day; (ii) redemption monies due to investors who have med Shares are deposited and held until paid to the ant investors; and (iii) dividend payments owing to cholders are deposited and held until paid to such sholders.
+"Unhedged Share Class" divide are p releva preva ass of Shares where Shares may be subscribed for, ends are calculated and paid and repurchase proceeds aid in a currency other than the Base Currency of the ant Fund on the basis of a currency conversion at the illing spot currency exchange rate of the Base Currency Fund for the currency of the relevant Class.
+"United States" or "US" means the United States of America (including the States and the District of Colombia) its territories, possessions and all other areas subject to its jurisdiction.
+"US Dollar", "USD" or "US\$" s United States Dollars, the lawful currency for the time of the United States of America.
+"US Person" mean s a person described in one or more of the following: (a) with respect to any person, any individual or entity that would be a US Person under Regulation S of the 1933 Act; (b) with respect to individuals, any US citizen or " resident alien " within the meaning of US income tax laws as in effect from time to time; or (c) with respect to persons other than individuals: a corporation or partnership created or organised in the United States or under the laws of the United States or any state; (ii) a trust where (x) a US court is able to control all substantial decisions of the trust; and

-a trust where (x) a US court is able to exercise primary supervision over the administration of the trust and (y) one or more US persons have the authority to control all substantial decisions of the trust; and
+(II) a trust where (x) a US court is able to exercise primary supervision over the administration of the trust and (y) one or more US persons have the authority to